hghyhghy/COGNI_GenC/README.md

 Autumn – September to November and,
 Winter – December to February.

+Q6)     In a theater, there is a discount scheme announced where one gets a 10% discount on the total cost of tickets when there is a bulk booking of more than 20 tickets, and a discount of 2% on the total cost of tickets if a special coupon card is submitted.
+Develop a program to find the total cost as per the scheme.
+The cost of the k class ticket is Rs.75 and q class is Rs.150.
+Refreshments can also be opted by paying an additional of Rs.
+50 per member.

-Q6)    Goutam and  Tanul plays  by  telling numbers.
+Q7)    Goutam and  Tanul plays  by  telling numbers.
 Goutam says a number to Tanul.
 Tanul should first reverse the number and check if it is same as the original.
 If yes,  Tanul should say “Palindrome”.
 If not, he should say “Not a Palindrome”.
 If the number is negative, print “Invalid Input”.
 Help Tanul by writing a program.